NipunaRanasinghe/module-ballerinax-slack/docs/README.md

 3. Write Example Use Cases (Optional)

-Providing practical, real-world examples can significantly enhance users' understanding of the connector.
-These examples should demonstrate how the connector can be used in various scenarios.
+Providing practical, real-world examples helps users understand the connector better.
+These examples should show how the connector is used in different scenarios.

-- Place the example files in the `examples/` directory.
+- All the examples should be added under the `examples/` directory.
-- Ensure that examples cover a range of common use cases that developers are likely to encounter.
+- Each example should be added as a Ballerina package with its own `README.md` file, explaining the use case and how to run the example.

-> For reference, check out the [Twitter connector examples](https://github.com/ballerina-platform/module-ballerinax-twitter/tree/main/examples).
+> For reference, check the [Twitter connector examples](https://github.com/ballerina-platform/module-ballerinax-twitter/tree/main/examples).

 ## Step 6: Publishing the connector